gunar-320/Mood-Desi-DPM-Project/README.md

 3) Worked on Integrating the Frontend and the Backend.
 4) Worked on the Video Receiving and Output of the Programme.

+## Running Locally on the System
+In order to Run Locally on the System, download the code from the Github.
+ --> Unzip the Code
+ --> Unzip the Folders inside the Code

 ## Team Members
 Project Name - Mood Desi
 Group Number - 4